 When evaluating customer service, there are two important factors to consider.
 The best banks offer all account maintenance and transfers through a professional, reliable, and easy-to-navigate website.
 Secondly, live customer service representatives should be knowledgeable, helpful, and available, even if customers should not have to deal with a representative frequently.

-At 1.15% APY, Synchrony Bank offers one of the highest rates available today on an FDIC-insured savings account.
+At 1.20% APY, Synchrony Bank offers one of the highest rates available today on an FDIC-insured savings account.
 With no minimum balance required and no monthly service fees, it’s one of the most popular options.
+Click here for more details.

 Ally Bank was selected by Kiplinger Magazine as the best savings account for 2009.
-Formerly known as GMAC Bank, Ally Bank provides an interest rate for their online savings account of 1.15% APY.
-Click here to apply.
+Formerly known as GMAC Bank, Ally Bank provides an interest rate for their online savings account of 1.20% APY.
+Click here for more details.

 EverBank has a variety of products including a high yield checking account, a money market account, and world currency CDs.
 All of these accounts offer top-tier interest rates.
-For example, first time account holders of Everbank’s Yield Pledge Money Market account earn a new account bonus rate of 1.21% for the first year.
-After the first year, the ongoing APY is 0.61% for account balances up to $250K.
-And their Yield Pledge Checking Account for first time account holders for balances up to $100,000 offers a new account bonus rate of 1.21% for the first year and the ongoing APY is tiered 0.25%-0.61% APY.
-Click here to apply.
+For example, first time account holders of Everbank’s Yield Pledge Money Market account earn a new account bonus rate of 1.31% for the first year.
+After the first year, the ongoing APY is 0.86% for account balances up to $250K.
+And their Yield Pledge Checking Account for first time account holders for balances up to $100,000 offers a new account bonus rate of 1.31% for the first year and the ongoing APY is a standard 0.86% APY.
+Click here for more details.

 Discover Bank offers a solid online savings account with a fast opening process.
 For example, I opened my account within twenty-four hours.
-The current interest rate for the Discover Bank Online Savings Account is 1.10% APY.
+The current interest rate for the Discover Bank Online Savings Account is 1.15% APY.
+Click here for more details.

 CIT Bank was founded in 1908 in St. Louis by Henry Ittleson.
-Throughout the 20th century, CIT continued to grow, in all sectors.
-An FDIC-insured institution, serves consumers and small businesses with certificates of deposit, savings accounts, and custodial accounts.
-CIT Savings account offers 1.15% APY on all deposits.
-Click here to apply.
+Throughout the 20th century CIT continued to grow in all sectors.
+An FDIC-insured institution, it serves consumers and small businesses with certificates of deposit, savings accounts, and custodial accounts.
+CIT Savings account offers 1.35% APY on all deposits.

 Capital One 360 offers no fees and no minimum balance requirement.
 Like ING Direct before it, Capital One 360 also has a great website and excellent customer service.
 I’ve found that managing your money with Capital One 360 is just as easy as it was with ING DIRECT.
 Capital One 360 offers a current interest rate of 0.75% APY .